An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Conditionally conjugate joint prior

-Lastly, averaging the posterior joint probability distribution over the full range of the location parameter~$\mu$, the kernel of the {\bf posterior marginal probability distribution} for~$\sigma^{2}$ is given by \bea P(\sigma^{2}|\{y_{i}\}_{i=1,\ldots,n}, I) & = & \int_{-\infty}^{+\infty}P(\mu, \sigma^{2}|\{y_{i}\}_{i=1,\ldots,n}, I)\,{\rm d}\mu \nonumber \\ & \propto & \frac{1}{(\sigma^{2})^{\alpha_{n}+1}}\, \exp\left(-\beta_{n}/\sigma^{2}\right) \nonumber \\ & & \times \underbrace{\int_{-\infty}^{+\infty}\frac{1}{(\sigma^{2})^{1/2}}\, \exp\left[\,-\frac{1}{2}\left( \frac{\mu-\mu_{n}}{\sigma/\sqrt{n+1}}\right)^{2}\,\right]\, {\rm d}\mu}_{\text{constant}} \nonumber \\ & \propto & \frac{1}{(\sigma^{2})^{\alpha_{n}+1}}\, \exp\left(-\beta_{n}/\sigma^{2}\right) \ , \eea and normalisation converts this into a univariate inverse Gamma distribution, \be \left.\sigma^{2}\right|\{y_{i}\}_{i=1,\ldots,n}, I \sim {\rm IG}(\alpha_{n}, \beta_{n}) \ . \ee
+Lastly, averaging the posterior joint probability distribution over the full range of the location parameter~$\mu$, the kernel of the \textbf{posterior marginal probability distribution} for~$\sigma^{2}$ is given by \bea P(\sigma^{2}|\{y_{i}\}_{i=1,\ldots,n}, I) & = & \int_{-\infty}^{+\infty}P(\mu, \sigma^{2}|\{y_{i}\}_{i=1,\ldots,n}, I)\,\mathrm{d}\mu \nonumber \\ & \propto & \frac{1}{(\sigma^{2})^{\alpha_{n}+1}}\, \exp\left(-\beta_{n}/\sigma^{2}\right) \nonumber \\ & & \times \underbrace{\int_{-\infty}^{+\infty}\frac{1}{(\sigma^{2})^{1/2}}\, \exp\left[\,-\frac{1}{2}\left( \frac{\mu-\mu_{n}}{\sigma/\sqrt{n+1}}\right)^{2}\,\right]\, \mathrm{d}\mu}_{\text{constant}} \nonumber \\ & \propto & \frac{1}{(\sigma^{2})^{\alpha_{n}+1}}\, \exp\left(-\beta_{n}/\sigma^{2}\right) \ , \eea and normalisation converts this into a univariate \textbf{inverse Gamma distribution}, \be \left.\sigma^{2}\right|\{y_{i}\}_{i=1,\ldots,n}, I \sim \mathrm{IG}(\alpha_{n}, \beta_{n}) \ . \ee

-Sampling from \emph{all four} of the exact {\bf posterior marginal probability distributions} given above, and calculating further summary statistics, can be easily accomplished by use of pre-programmed \R-functions.
+Once more, sampling from this inverse Gamma distribution may be realised by use of the pre-programmed \R-function given in Subsec.~\ref{subsec:invgammadistr}.

-The extension of the parameter estimation procedure discussed in this section to cases of data from Gau\ss\ processes with more than two model parameters is conceptually (though not computationally) straightforward.
-In the next chapter we will describe in some detail how multivariate posterior joint probability distributions and their marginal accomplices over multi-dimensional parameter spaces can be simulated numerically by resorting to techniques that make use of Markov Chain Monte Carlo iteration codes, so they can be used in inductive statistical inference.
+The extension of the parameter estimation procedure discussed in this section to cases of quantitative--empirical data from Gau\ss\ processes with more than two model parameters is conceptually (though not computationally) straightforward.
+In the next chapter we will describe in some detail in the context of generalised linear models how posterior joint probability distributions over multi-dimensional parameter spaces and their marginal accomplices can be simulated numerically by resorting to techniques that make use of Markov Chain Monte Carlo iteration codes.
+This particular methodology provides them with a broad basis for many practical applications in inductive statistical inference.